jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 ### Downsampling

-Now, let's put all together and create the core structure to iterate over the values and process the triangles to select the biggest areas from them.
+Let's put it all together and create the core structure to iterate over the values and process the triangles to select the most extensive areas.

 ```ruby
   def downsample